Prathiksha-29/PRODIGY_CS_03/README.md

 - Password should contain at least one uppercase letter.
 - Password should contain at least one lowercase letter.
 - Password should contain at least one special character.

+Enter your password to assess its strength: John@123 Password Strength: Strong